 - 1. Value and Importance for Livestock Forage and Wildlife Habitat and Food Book (SF260) A collection of 12 different plant mounts, with 4 classified as high value, 4 as medium value, and 4 as low value for livestock forage, wildlife habitat, or wildlife food.
-Value and importance classifications can be found in the Range Judging Handbook and Contest Guide, Appendix Table 1 (EC150, Revised July 2016) starting on page 42.
-Plants can consist of any combination of grasses, grass-like plants, forbs, or shrubs.
+Classifications of value and importance can be found in the Range Judging Handbook and Contest Guide, Appendix Table 1 (EC150, Revised July 2024) starting on page 42.
+Plants can consist of any combination of grass, grass-like plants, forbs, or shrubs.
 Assemble plant mounts in order of high, medium, and low value and importance.
-Label each plant mount with its value and importance classifications for each of the three areas: Livestock Forage, Wildlife Habitat, and Wildlife Food. - 2.
+Label each plant mounts with its value and importance classifications for each of the three areas: Livestock Forage, Wildlife Habitat, and Wildlife Food. - 2.
 Life Span Book (SF260) A collection of 6 perennial plant mounts and 6 annual plant mounts selected from grasses or forbs. - 3.
 Growth Season Book (SF260) A collection of 6 cool-season grass mounts and 6 warm-season grass mounts. - 4.
 Origin Book (SF260) A collection of plant mounts of 6 native range grasses and 6 introduced grasses.
 Introduced grasses are not from North America and often used to seed pastures. - 5.
 Major Types of Range Plants Book (SF260) A collection of plant mounts of 3 grasses, 3 forbs, 3 grass-like, and 3 shrubs. - 6.
 Range Plant Collection Book (SF260) A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
-Include a short paragraph in the front of the book which describes what the plants have in common and why you have chosen to collect them. - 7.
+Include a short paragraph at the front of the book which describes what the plants have in common and why you have chosen to collect them. - 7.
 Parts of a Range Plant Poster (SF259) Mount a range plant on a poster board.
-Label all the plant parts.
+Label the key plant parts useful for ID and correct for the plant species such as root, branch, cotyledon, petiole, midrib, stem, node, leaf, leaflet, spikelet, collar, ligule, sheath, internode, culm, crown, flower, etc..
 Include the plant label in the lower right corner, including the scientific and common name of the plant.
-Put your name and 4-H county on the back of the poster. - 8.
+4-H member name and 4-H county should be back of the poster.

 Range Plant Board Will include 25 range forage species important to a particular county and should include information card outlined in general rule 6.
 (FFA member are eligible to exhibit in this class.
-FFA members should follow FFA state fair guide lines.) - 9.
+FFA members should follow FFA state fair guidelines.) - 8.
 Special Study Board (SF260) A display of the results of a clipping study, a degree of use study, range site study, etc. A short essay must accompany the display to explain the reason for the study, what was learned, and study results.
-This should be placed in a sheet cover attached to the board. - 10.
+This should be placed in a sheet cover attached to the board. - 9.
 Junior Rancher Board (SF260) This exhibit should include a ranch map with a record book or an appropriate educational display on some phase of rangeland or livestock management.
 A short essay must accompany the display to explain the purpose of the rancher board, what was learned, etc.